Does it ever snow in Mexico?

 Free Mexico Travel Guide and Travel Information

-On the outskirts of Mexico City, it snows every year on the high-elevation mountain peaks and volcanoes with about 12 to 25 cm snowfalls.
+Snowfall in Mexico City is a really rare event, although, on the outskirts of Mexico City, it snows every year on the high mountain peaks and volcanoes, with snowfall ranging from 12 to 25 cm in thickness.

 Use these tags to read more related posts and reviews: